First Line Naturopathic Cancer Therapies

-- May make cancer more succeptable to conventional treatments
+May make cancer more susceptible to conventional treatments.

-- May provide a noticeable improvement in quality of life
+May provide a noticeable improvement in the quality of life.

-It's important to know that some naturopathic therapies can have a negative interaction with some conventional treatments or medications.
-It's important to understand when not to use a specific naturopathic treatment or when to adjust it to have the intended effect.
+Some naturopathic therapies can have a negative interaction with some conventional treatments or medications.
+That’s why it is essential to understand when not to use a specific naturopathic treatment or when to adjust it to have the intended effect.
 Our doctors understand the mechanisms of action of conventional treatment and are skilled at integrating naturopathic treatments into a larger integrative protocol.

 Read on to see some of the therapies that we commonly use at our clinic.

-None of the information provided below is intented to replace the advice of a doctor who is familiar with your case.
+Note: None of the information provided below is intended to replace the advice of a doctor who is familiar with your case.
 If you're interested in the therapies below or want to see how a naturopathic oncologist might contribute to your well-being, please contact our office.

 Intravenous therapies (IVs) are a safe and effective way to deliver nutrients and therapeutic compounds directly to cells through the bloodstream.

-Most chemotherapy agents are delivered as IVs, so it is a well-recognized method of delivering compounds in a highly available form.
+Most chemotherapy agents are delivered as IVs, so they are a well-recognized method of delivering compounds in a highly available form.

 There are a number of reasons that medicines or supplements that are taken orally may not achieve their intended effect.
 For instance, a person with a compromised digestive system may not be able to absorb supplements effectively when taken orally.

-For people with cancer, we use IV therapies as one of our first-line treatments as they allow us to provide nutrition as well as anti-cancer and anti-inflammatory agents quickly and effectively.
+For people with cancer, we use IV therapies as one of our first-line treatments because they allow us to provide nutrition as well as anti-cancer and anti-inflammatory agents quickly and effectively.